 - What is personal data and what is its processing?

 The term personal data means any information relating to you as a natural person, the “data subject”, such as your full name, postal address, electronic address, mobile and telephone number, email, ID, tax code which identify alone or in combination your identity, hereinafter “Personal Data”.

 Personal data processing is any operation or set of operations which is performed on personal data whether or not by automated means, such as collecting, registering, organizing, structuring, storing, altering, retrieving, searching for information, use, transmission, limitation, erasure or destruction.

 - What personal data we collect and from which sources?

-We collect and maintain in a physical and electronic file your personal data that you declare in the “COMPLAINT FORM” (name, surname, fathers name, ID number, Passport number, Tax Code, postal and e-mail address, telephone number, fax number) when submitting your complaint, as well as the corresponding details of the authorized person.
-Other personal data, such as the transaction data for which you are submitting the complaint, will be transmitted to us either by you or by your authorized the financial service provider.
+We collect and maintain in electronic and/or physical files, your personal data that you provide us orally or declare to us in the “COMPLAINT FORM” when submitting your request (recorded telephone conversation, name, surname, father’s name, ID number, Passport number, Tax Code, postal and e-mail addresses, telephone number), as well as the corresponding details of the authorized person.
+Other personal data, such as the transaction data for which you are submitting the request, will be forwarded to us either by you or by the financial service provider under your authorization.

 - For what purpose do we process – legal base

 The above data is processed for the examination of your complaint, in order to mediate the dispute with your provider and also to identify you in our necessary communications.
 Therefore, the above processing is done in assurance of the legitimate interest that you individually seek and after you have agreed in advance, granting us your own data on your own initiative.
 You have the right to revoke your above consent, without prejudice to the legitimacy of the processing of your data based on it.
 In this case, we will not be able to continue our actions to fulfill the purpose for which you have granted us.